rackerlabs/design-system/_component_design/modal.md

 ## When to use

 Use modals when you want to **focus the attention of the user** by obstructing the view of all items not related to the action.
-Modals are useful when:
+Modals are useful in the following scenarios:

-- The user **action is irreversible**, such as deleting a server or resetting an API key
+- The user **action is irreversible**, such as deleting a server or resetting an API key.
-- You want the user to **enter required information** before continuing to work in an application
+- You want the user to **enter required information** before continuing to work in an application.

 Modals come in many forms, including alerts, login forms, and contact forms.
-Confirmation, acknowledgment, and educational modal are commonly-used modals.
+Confirmation, acknowledgment, and educational modals are commonly-used modals.

 {% endcolumn %}